mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

   let t = aux () in
   m_out
 ```

+This code can also be found in `lwt/src/mvar_unikernels.ml' in the `mirage-skeleton` repository.

 Note that in each of the above a recursive Lwt thread is created and will run forever.
 However, if the pipeline ever needs to be torn down then this recursive thread should be cancelled.
 This can be done by modifying the above functions to also return the `'t Lwt.t` returned by `aux` in each case, which can then be cancelled when required.